 Need more habits?

 The list above is by no means exhaustive and might not be adequate to each and every context.
-Therefore it should not be treated as such, but rather as a framework or a starting point for building one's own one list of habits.
+Therefore, it should not be treated as such, but rather as a framework or a starting point for building one's own one list of habits.

 To come up with other habits and validate if those are really useful, it might be helpful to use the following list of questions.

-- Makes other jobs easier?
+- Make others’ jobs easier?

-- Makes others look better?
+- Make others look better?

 - Respect others’ time and focus?

-- Addresses others' worries?
+- Address others' worries?